-- change in the hours of operation for loading to allow the bus lane to operate 7am to 7pm. - 3.13 Four of the new Sprint shelters will be installed on the site of existing shelters.
-The Rodway Close/Newtown Baths (northbound) shelter will be introduced in a new location to improve the catchment of the stop.
-The Old Walsall Road (southbound) shelter will be introduced in a new location to improve the waiting environment for bus users and to facilitate multi-door boarding and alighting.
-Other than the two shelter relocations, the proposals do not lead to the removal of any existing bus stops.
-However, TfWM are carrying out a wider network review with operators, which could lead to some bus stops being relocated or removed. - 3.14 It is not expected that there will be any detriment to human health as it is not expected that the proposals will have a significant impact on noise and vibration or on air quality.
+- 3.13 The proposals will lead to the loss of approximately nine non-residential parking spaces.
+The scheme does not remove any existing bus stops, however TfWM are carrying out a separate network review with operators which could lead to some existing bus stops being relocated or removed. - 3.14 It is not expected that there will be any detriment to human health as it is not expected that the proposals will have a significant impact on noise and vibration or on air quality.
 An air quality impact assessment was completed for the initial business case and concluded that the proposed development meets the objectives set out in the City Council's Plan 2018-2022 (as updated in 2019).
 The assessment has been reviewed against the updated 2022-26 plan and is still valid. - 3.15 Camera enforcement is required to prevent and discourage general traffic from using the bus lanes, which disrupts services and reduces journey time reliability.
 One BLE camera is proposed, in addition to those approved in the original Cabinet report.
-This will be located on the outbound carriageway approaching the Heathfield Road junction.
+This will be located on the inbound carriageway between Lyndon Road and The Swan.
 The camera will be procured by the City Council using its existing framework agreement for that purpose, including the supply and installation of camera equipment and associated back-office infrastructure, and the first year's maintenance and support.
 Installation of poles and electrical supply for the cameras will be carried out by WMCA's main works contractor.
 Following completion of the scheme the City Council will be responsible for the ongoing operation of the enforcement activity and the resultant income and expenditure including future maintenance obligations. - 3.16 WMCA will be working in partnership with the bus operators on the Sprint corridors on wider elements such as procuring new vehicles.
 The main operator will contribute the majority of the cost of providing new vehicles, with WMCA contributing the extra-over cost of zero-emission vehicles.
 The exact type of vehicles is still to be determined. - 3.17 TfWM have developed an Enhanced Partnership with local authorities and bus operators for the operation of the Sprint network and other key bus routes.
 Any bus specific measures, ie bus lanes or bus gates, will be incorporated into the Enhanced Partnership through a Variation once the works are complete and the relevant Traffic Regulation Orders (TROs) sealed. - 3.18 The calculated benefits of the scheme remain as in WMCA's original business case with a Benefit Cost Ratio (BCR) of 2.05, with an adjusted BCR of 2.74 if wider economic benefits are taken into account, which represents 'High' value for money.
 Further details are given in Section C3 of the appended FBC.